 Is it normal to have discharge every day that smells?

 That depends on the smell!
 Healthy vaginal discharge is made up of bacteria and old cells, so it’s normal for it to have a slight smell.
 It can have a range of normal smells, from musky and earthy to sour.
 That said, the odor is usually pretty mild.
-A very strong or foul smell, whether it’s fishy or “rotten”, is a sign of a vaginal infection like bacterial vaginosis, or an STI — especially if accompanies by other vaginal symptoms, including pelvic pain, itching in or around the vaginal opening.
+A very strong or foul smell, whether it’s fishy or “rotten”, is a sign of a vaginal infection like bacterial vaginosis, or an STI — especially if accompanied by other vaginal symptoms, including pelvic pain, itching in or around the vaginal opening.